tFAQs-Frequently asked Questions Women Travelers have about Uganda

 Avoid using Boda-Boda Motorcycles – they do not use helmets and dangerous ways to get around jam-packed Kampala.
 They are also the number one reason for emergency room admissions due to high rates of accidents.

-The taxi,s which are mini-buses and the main form of transport in much of Uganda and Rwanda, are better, but bring small Ugandan or Rwandan currency – to be safe.
+The taxis, which are mini-buses and the main form of transport in much of Uganda and Rwanda, are better but bring small Ugandan or Rwandan currency – to be safe.
 Do not use your Smartphone, Tablet, or Laptop in Taxi – Matatu and on a bus.
 Hold on to it.

-Buses – are not the best way – their high and excessive speeds have cost a lot of fatalities.
+Buses – are not the best way – their high and excessive speeds have caused a lot of fatalities.
 If you take a trip with one – avoid any food or drinks given by a fellow passenger – people have been drugged and robbed right on the bus.
 Avoid night travel between towns, even by bus – a bus was stopped in Northern Uganda, and all passengers were denied at 2 am.

 The Safest Way to get around Uganda or Rwanda is on a Safari with a Tour Company such as ourselves with Driver-Guides, who will make your time in Africa – Safe and Enjoyable.

-Kampala is the City that Never Sleeps, where the party goes on 24/7.
+Kampala is the City that Never Sleeps, where the party goes 24/7.
 The bars do not close at 2 am, like in the West.

 Kampala’s nightlife is touted as a tourist highlight since it is purported to be the best in Africa.